 3. Stop driving distracted.

 Think about the last time you drove a car.
-Did you talk on your phone during that trip?
-Did you look down when the heard the ping of a new message?
-If you did, you’re in good company.
-The majority of us are distracted by our phones when we’re behind the wheel.
+Did you talk on your phone?
+Did you look down when you heard the ping of a new message?
+If so, you’re in good company: The majority of us are distracted by our phones when we’re behind the wheel.